samuelbarrett1234/atp/ATPDatabase/README.md

 # ATPDatabase

-This project contains code for loading, saving, and efficiently querying databases of theorems, axioms, and logic.
+This project contains code for loading, saving, and efficiently querying databases of theorems.